antoine-de/mimirsbrunn/README.md

 `cargo test`

 Integration tests are spawning one ElasticSearch docker, so you'll need a recent docker version.
-Only one docker is spawn, so the ES db has to be cleaned before each test.
+Only one docker is spawn, so the ES db is cleaned before each test.

 # More documentation